-For the total neutrino energy $Q_{\nu}$ emitted in EC decay, the atomic binding energies $e_x$ for the possible allowed atomic shells of the captured electron\footnote{ Captures of electrons occupying the K and L shells for the transition $^{159}$Dy(3/2$^-$) $\rightarrow$ $^{159}$Tb$^*$(5/2$^-$) are energetically forbidden.
-Only electrons from $s$ and $p_{1/2}$-levels from the third and higher shells (M1, M2, N1, N2, O1, O2, and P1) can possibly be captured due to angular momentum conservation and the finite overlap of their wave function with the nucleus.}, needs to be accounted for.
-This makes the EC energy even smaller, as tabulated in Extended Data Table~\ref{table:Q-value-AME}.
+Branching ratio of EC to the $11/2^+$ state is tiny compared to $5/2^-$ state and this decay branch has not been observed.
+The total energy of the neutrino emitted in EC decay is determined by the atomic binding energies of the possible allowed atomic shells of the captured electron.
+In the present case, captures of electrons occupying the K and L shells for the transition $^{159}$Dy(3/2$^-$) $\rightarrow$ $^{159}$Tb$^*$(5/2$^-$) are energetically forbidden.
+Only electrons from $s$ and $p_{1/2}$-levels from the third and higher shells (M1, M2, N1, N2, O1, O2, and P1) can possibly be captured due to angular momentum conservation and the finite overlap of their wave function with the nucleus.
+This makes the EC energy even smaller, as tabulated in Table~\ref{table:Q-value-AME}.
 The nuclear excitation energies of the two daughter states are already rather accurately known ($< 40$~eV).
-The main uncertainty in the $Q$-value is due to the 1.2~keV uncertainty in the ground-to-ground state $Q$-value, which is primarily determined from $^{159}$Dy(EC)$^{159}$Tb decay data~\cite{Huang2021,NSR1968MY01,NNDC}.
-With this large uncertainty it is impossible to model the EC spectrum shape, especially near the endpoint where the decay rate is extremely sensitive to the $Q$-value.
+The main uncertainty in the $Q$ value is due to the 1.2~keV uncertainty in the ground-to-ground state $Q$ value, which is primarily determined from $^{159}$Dy(EC)$^{159}$Tb decay data~\cite{Huang2021,NSR1968MY01,NNDC}.
+With this large uncertainty it is impossible to model the EC spectrum shape, especially near the endpoint where the decay rate is extremely sensitive to the $Q$ value.
 The current precision does not even allow an order-of-magnitude scale estimate.